 There are also some small museums on-site, including one displaying impressive minerals and a collection of African art.
 It can take several hours to explore the gardens fully.

 Near the palace gardens, you will also find the famed wicker basket cars.
 Known as the toboggan ride, men dressed in traditional clothing will pull you down the steep roads while seated in a wicker sledge of sorts.
-It’s a little pricey (€17.50 per person) and the experience is over in a few minutes, though it is memorable and fun.
+It’s a little pricey (€17.50 per person) and the experience is over rather quickly, though it is memorable and fun.

 These sights taken together are essentially the classic Funchal itinerary.
-It is particularly popular with cruise ship passengers docking in Madeira for the day, so at times when a cruise ship has recently arrived, these sights may be busier than usual.
+It is particularly popular with cruise ship passengers docking in Madeira for the day.

 Time for one more excursion?

-With an early start, you can cover Funchal and the gardens in the morning, and still have some time later in the day for a trip somewhere else.
+With an early start, you could explore Funchal’s streets and cover the gardens in the morning, and still have some time later in the day for a trip somewhere else.
+That’s only by rushing, but we still want to explain some options should you have some time left.
 Depending on whether you want to be active or relax, you could opt to include a hike or a beach.

 While having your own transportation or taking a tour is the best way to get around the island, there are a number of hikes that can be reached reasonably well by public transport.
 All the buses in Funchal leave from the seafront promenade area, but pay attention as there are several different bus companies.

-- Vereda Ponte do Sao Lourenco.
-One of the most breathtaking hikes on the island featuring mostly empty and expansive rocky terrain.
+• Vereda Ponte do São Lourenço.
+One of the most breathtaking hikes on the island featuring expansive rocky terrain.
 Take bus 113 from Funchal.
-The bus trip does take about 90 minutes since it stops everywhere and avoids the highway.
+The bus trip does take about 90 minutes since it stops everywhere and avoids the expressway, so it could take up too much time if you’re in Madeira only on a quick layover.

 While Madeira is not really known as a beach holiday island due to having only a few beaches, you still have some options.
-The best beaches do take at least an hour to reach from Funchal, so consider how much time you really have available on your Madeira layover.
+The following three beaches are close to Funchal and convenient to get to.

-- Praia Formosa.
-This is the most accessible beach from Funchal, being only a 10 minutes drive from the center, making it easy to get there even by taxi or ride-share.
+• Praia Formosa.
+This is the most accessible beach from Funchal, being only a 10-minute drive from the center, making it easy to get there even by taxi or ride-share.
 The beach itself is not sandy and covered in large stones.
 We recommend it mostly if you’d like to eat some fresh fish with an ocean view, though you can go for a swim here as well.

-- Machico.
+• Machico.
 If you have your own car, you can get to Machico from Funchal in about half an hour.
 Taking the bus can take twice as long.
-However, Machico has two small sandy beaches by the harbour and is generally a nice place to spend an afternoon.
+However, Machico has a small sandy beach by the harbour and is a nice place to spend some time.

 OPTION 2